 The National Kidney Disease Education Program (NKDEP) works to reduce the burden of chronic kidney disease (CKD), especially among communities most affected by the disease.
 NKDEP aims to improve early detection of CKD, facilitate identification of patients at greatest risk for progression to kidney failure, promote evidence-based interventions to slow progression of CKD, and support the coordination of Federal responses to CKD.

 How do I order publications from the NIDDK?

-You can order copies through the online NIDDK Clearinghouses Publications Catalog or call 1-800-860-8747 between 8:30 a.m. and 5 p.m., Eastern Time, Monday through Friday, to place an order.
-The first 10 copies of most NIDDK publications are free.
+Due to unforseen circumstances, publication orders cannot be taken or processed at this time.
+Publication ordering has been removed from this website.
+You can call the NIDDK Clearinghouses at 1-800-860-8747 between 8:30 a.m. and 5 p.m., Eastern Time, Monday through Friday.
 You can view and download all of the NIDDK publications from the NIDDK website.

 Can I make copies of NIDDK health information publications?

 Yes, our information is not copyrighted.
 We encourage users of our publications to duplicate and distribute as many copies as desired.